emery-bughunter/Rest-api-design/REST_API_DESIGN.md

 The trade-off is that status transitions need careful validation.
 The API must prevent impossible workflows, such as moving a rejected request directly to disbursed.
 This is still reasonable because controlled status changes make the API safer and easier to test.

+### Keeping Remittance Transactions Separate

+I chose to keep remittance transactions separate from merchant profiles.

+A merchant profile stores information about the business, like name, phone number, country, and verification status.
+A remittance transaction stores money movement, like amount, currency, receiver, and payment status.

+The good side is that the merchant record stays clean and easy to understand.
+Each money transfer can be tracked on its own.

+The trade-off is that if someone wants to see both the merchant details and all their transactions, the system may need to look in more than one place.

 ## Final Reflection

 <!-- Write this section yourself before submitting.